splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 ExecStart=/usr/bin/podman run -p 514:514 -p 514:514/udp \
         --env-file=/opt/sc4s/default/env_file \
         "$SC4S_LOCAL_CONFIG_MOUNT" \
+        "$SC4S_LOCAL_DISK_BUFFER_MOUNT" \
         --name SC4S --rm \
 $SC4S_IMAGE
 ```

 * Create the subdirectory ``/opt/sc4s/local``.
-This will be used as a mount point for local overrides and configurations (below).
+This will be used as a mount point for local overrides and configurations.

-* NOTE: The empty ``local`` directory created above will populate with templates at the first invocation
+    * The empty ``local`` directory created above will populate with templates at the first invocation
 of SC4S for local configurations and overrides.
 Changes made to these files will be preserved on subsequent
 restarts (i.e. a "no-clobber" copy is performed for any missing files).  _Do not_ change the directory structure of
 the files that are laid down; change (or add) only individual files if desired.
 SC4S depends on the directory layout
 to read the local configurations properly.

-* NOTE: You can back up the contents of this directory elsewhere and return the directory to an empty state
+    * You can back up the contents of this directory elsewhere and return the directory to an empty state
 when a new version of SC4S is released to pick up any new changes provided by Splunk.
 Upon a restart,
 the direcory will populate as it did when you first installed SC4S.
 Your previous changes can then
 be merged back in and will take effect after another restart.

+* Create the subdirectory ``/opt/sc4s/disk-buffer``.
+This will be used as a mount point for local disk buffering
+of events in the event of network failure to the Splunk infrastructure.

+    * This directory will populate with the disk buffer files upon SC4S startup.
+If SC4S restarts for any reason, a new
+set of files will be created in addition to the original ones.  _The original ones will not be removed_.
+If you are sure, after stopping SC4S, that all data has been sent, these files can be removed.
+They will be created
+again upon restart.

+* IMPORTANT:  When creating the two directories above, ensure the directories created match the volume mounts specified in the
+unit file above.
+Failure to do this will cause SC4S to abort at startup.

 ## Configure the sc4s environment